qiuqiangkong/audio_understanding/README.md

 ## 1. Music tagging

+Music tagging is a task to predict the tags of an audio clip, such as "classical", "country", and "blues", etc.

 ### 1.1 Download dataset

 Users need to do download the GTZAN dataset (1.3 GB, 8 hours).